opennetworkinglab/int-host-reporter/README.md

 - the **INT Host Reporter** application listens to the events from the `BPF_PERF_EVENT_ARRAY` map, converts the data plane reports into INT reports and sends the INT reports to the INT collector.

-As mentioned before, the INT Host Reporter works in the CNI-independent fashion, so it can be integrated with any Kubernetes CNI.
+As mentioned before, the INT Host Reporter works in the CNI-independent fashion, so the target goal is to enable using INT Host Reporter with _any_ Kubernetes CNI.
-We have already tested it with [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) and [Cilium](https://cilium.io/).
+So far, we have tested the INT Host Reporter with [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) and [Cilium](https://cilium.io/) and DeepInsight from Intel as an INT collector.

 ## Building INT Host Reporter